Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency

 where \( r \) denotes the trust-region radius.
 We denote $(d,\lambda) = \tr(x, r)$ as the primal-dual solution to this problem.
 For an overview of TR methods, we refer readers to two excellent monographs \cite{yuan2000review,yuan2015recent}.

 Two features make \eqref{eq.classic tr subproblem} particularly appealing.
-Near a non-degenerate minimizer, the step reduces to the pure Newton direction once the ball constraint becomes inactive, preserving quadratic convergence, which is the capability absent from other second-order oracles.
-Moreover, \tr{} oracles can be solved in $O(n^3 + n^2\log\log(\epsilon^{-1}))$ arithmetic operations \cite{vavasisProvingPolynomialtimeSphereconstrained1990,yenewcomplexityresult1991}, incurring no significant overhead compared to solving a Newton equation.
-On the practical side, the TR oracle has been thoroughly analyzed \cite{jiangHolderianErrorBounds2022,rojasNewMatrixfreeAlgorithm2001,ho2017second,wang2022generalized}, so that highly competitive solvers have been developed \cite{rojasNewMatrixfreeAlgorithm2001, adachiSolvingTrustregionSubproblem2017, adachiEigenvaluebasedAlgorithmAnalysis2019} for it and its extensions.
-To this end, TR oracles have formed the algorithmic core of general-purpose nonlinear programming solvers such as Knitro~\cite{byrd2006k}, COPT~\cite{geCardinalOptimizerCOPT2022}, and PDFO~\cite{ragonneau2024pdfo}.
+Near a non-degenerate minimizer, the step reduces to the pure Newton direction once the ball constraint becomes inactive, preserving quadratic convergence.
+This inactive-constraint mechanism provides a direct way to recover the pure Newton direction, a feature that is particularly convenient for local detection.
+On the practical side, the TR oracle has been thoroughly analyzed \cite{jiang2022holderian,rojas2001new,honguyen2017second,wang2022generalized,so2007on,so2011deterministic}, so that highly competitive solvers have been developed \cite{rojas2001new, adachi2017solving, adachi2019eigenvalue} for it and its extensions.
+To this end, TR oracles have formed the algorithmic core of general-purpose nonlinear programming solvers such as Knitro~\cite{byrd2006knitro}, COPT~\cite{ge2022cardinal}, and PDFO~\cite{ragonneau2024pdfo}.
 Similar success can be found in other cross-cutting applications ranging from adversarial training~\cite{yao2019trust} to reinforcement learning~\cite{schulman2015trust}.
 These advantages serve as the motivation to use \tr{} to address the global-local balance in accelerated SOMs.

 However, to our best knowledge, TR methods have not been accelerated yet as using TR oracles introduces technical challenges.
-Classical TR methods cannot match the global oracle complexity of other unaccelerated SOMs~\cite{cartisComplexitySteepestDescent2010,curtis2017trust} because the dual variable $\lambda$ associated with the ball constraint in \eqref{eq.classic tr subproblem} is determined a posteriori and requires careful monitoring~\cite{curtis2018concise}.
+Classical TR methods cannot match the global oracle complexity of other unaccelerated SOMs~\cite{cartis2010on,curtis2017trust} because the dual variable $\lambda$ associated with the ball constraint in \eqref{eq.classic tr subproblem} is determined a posteriori and requires careful monitoring~\cite{curtis2018concise}.
 Achieving global acceleration demands relative stability between this multiplier and the step size, which roughly means that $\lambda$ should not vary too fast relative to the step size, but enforcing such stability can interfere with transitions to Newton steps near the optimum.

 To address this challenge, we design, for the first time, the accelerated trust-region methods that leverage a modified TR oracle, which we call the trust-region oracle for acceleration denoted as \ref{eq.newTR}.
 In particular, at a point $x \in \mathbb{R}^n$, the \ref{eq.newTR} oracle solves